 Here, we give some insight into what it’s like to be part of our Support team.
-If you’d like to learn more about Software Engineering or Marketing, take a look at our other team interviews with Hannah and Bethan.
+If you’d like to learn more about Software Engineering too, take a look at our other team interview with Hannah.
 Name: Allan Buchan

 Job title: (our first!)
 Junior System Administrator